 Our senior’s addiction to emotional overeating is a common problem.
 And we can prevent it by following some simple steps.

-Since emotional stress is the foundation of emotional overeating.
-It is necessary to encourage them.
-To practice stress relieving techniques to drive away stress.
+Since emotional stress is the foundation of emotional overeating, it is necessary to encourage them.
+To practice stress-relieving techniques to drive away stress.
 You can ask them to practice meditation regularly.
 Try yoga and also indulge in physical exercises daily.
-Walking every day for at least 30 minutes has shown to not only keep them healthy.
+For example, walking every day for at least 30 minutes has kept them healthy.
 But also significantly reduces their stress.

-It becomes extremely necessary to identify those triggers that upset your parents emotionally.
-Certain comments, situations or conditions can put them in stress.
+It becomes essential to identify those triggers that upset your parents emotionally.
+Specific comments, situations, or conditions can put them under stress.
 And this will upset their mood.
-Recognizing such triggers and finding ways to deal with them.
+It is recognizing such triggers and finding ways to deal with them.
 This is necessary to curb overeating which inadvertently follows an emotional outburst.

 Keep healthy food handy.

-There are certain “healthy” foods that can help your body overcome the effects of stress.
+Certain “healthy” foods can help your body overcome the effects of stress.
 And also help decrease the cravings for sugar and carbohydrate-rich food.
-Consider keeping fruits where your parents are.
-Instead of reaching for their comfort foods.
-You can even keep washed fruits and vegetables, seeds and nuts in the refrigerator.
+For example, consider keeping fruits where your parents are instead of reaching for comfort foods.
+In addition, you can keep washed fruits, vegetables, seeds, and nuts in the refrigerator.

-Eating fast, or gulping down food with minimal chewing is one of the major signs of overeating.
-Eating fast can trick your brain to signal the body to eat more food to satisfy the hunger.
+Eating fast or gulping food with minimal chewing is one of the significant signs of overeating.
+This is because eating fast can trick your brain into signaling the body to eat more food to satisfy hunger.
 Therefore, you can ask your parents to eat slowly and chew the food properly before swallowing it.

 Talk to your parents.

 It is necessary to talk to your parents regarding overeating.
-And it’s associated harmful effects.
-Make your parents aware of the various health risks, if they indulge in overeating on a regular basis.
+And its associated harmful effects.
+Make your parents aware of the various health risks if they indulge in overeating regularly.

-This information is not meant as a substitute for professional medical or nutritional advice and consultation.
-When differences exist between the information here and information given to you by your healthcare provider(s), you should follow the advice of your healthcare provider(s).
-Any additional information or clarification needed should be sought from the Physician, Practitioner, Speech Pathologist, or Nutritionist who is familiar with the individual’s health and medical conditions.
+This information does not substitute professional medical or nutritional advice and consultation.
+When differences exist between the information here and the information given to you by your healthcare provider(s), you should follow the advice of your healthcare provider(s).
+Any additional information or clarification should be sought from the Physician, Practitioner, Speech Pathologist, or nutritionist familiar with the individual’s health and medical conditions.